octplane/wikiquote-parser/README.md

 {{Choisie citation du jour|puce=*|année=2010|mois=mars|jour=1|commentaire=|}}
 ```

 Note that there is no formal linking between the quote and its reference, except from the spatial proximity.
+This already makes me sad.

 ## Intended Output